menna5/CS106A-final-project--truth-or-dare./README.md

 # CS106A final project - truth or dare.

-It's a simple program for the end of CS106A - Cpde in place, stanford course.
+It's a simple program for the end of CS106A - Code in place, stanford course.

 I chose a simple program that execute the known Truth or dare? game.